 Side chairs are some of the most versatile and practical pieces of furniture you can ever own.
 They're easy to move around, they fit in small and awkward places, and they're great as decorative accents.
 Functional and stylish — what more could you ask for?

-What Is a Side Chair
+What Is a Side Chair?

+By definition, a side chair doesn't have arms (that would be called an armchair).
+However, to avoid confusion, this article defines a side chair as a seat for one person that is not wholly upholstered.
 It can have arms or not, but there is a solid frame.
 It can have an upholstered seat and back, but the frame is not covered in fabric.
-A side chair looks like something you would traditionally see in a dining room (not like a big club chair or a bulky bergere).
+A side chair looks like something you would traditionally see in a dining room (not like a big club chair or a bulky bergére).

 Before you buy side chairs it's important to think of what their main function will be.
 Will they be used frequently or just as occasional chairs?
-Will they be in the living room, the dining room or the bedroom?
+Will they be in the living room, the dining room, or the bedroom?
 Do you want them to blend in with the room or stand out and make a statement?

 Think about how many side chairs you need.
-How many people reside in your home and how often do you have visitors requiring extra seating?
+How many people reside in your home, and how often do you have visitors requiring extra seating?
 Do you want them out on display all the time?
-If you live in a small space you might want to consider a type of armchair that folds and can be tucked away.
+If you live in a small space, you might want to consider a type of armchair that folds and can be tucked away.

+As a general rule, the size of your chairs should be based on the sofa (since most end up in the living room).
 A chair that's smaller than the sofa will make your room appear daintier, while a larger chair will make your room appear bulkier.
 No matter what size you choose try to make the chair and sofa heights match up as closely as you can.
 This will keep the room from looking disjointed (even if they're not right next to each other).

 When it comes to style the sky's the limit.
 If your chairs are going to be used and on display regularly you'll want them to suit the style of the room.
-That said, since side chairs can easily be moved around you also want them to be versatile.
+That said since side chairs can easily be moved around you also want them to be versatile.
 Opt for a transitional piece that borders the line between modern and traditional.

 Having said all of that, it's important to note that side chairs can also be used as decorative accents.
 If you want a fun pop of color or a wild shape, a trendy or unconventional armchair sitting in the corner of the room can really do the trick.